-Please contact Rebecca Yates at rebecca@4yates.com.au if you are interested in joining the team and for starting / finishing times.
+Please contact Pam Iksidis and Nicole Bow at pwilston@bne.catholic.edu.au if you are interested in joining the team and for starting / finishing times.

 ORDERING

 The school has an online ordering system, Munch Monitor, for all tuckshop ordering.